drocheam/optrace/docs/source/usage/group.rst

    \end{array}

-Accessing and adding works as for the :func:`legrand_eye <optrace.tracer.presets.geometry.legrand_eye>` preset.
+Accessing and adding the group works the same as for the :func:`legrand_eye <optrace.tracer.presets.geometry.legrand_eye>` preset.

 .. testcode::